Roland-Addy/PortfolioProject2/README.md

 ##Methodology

-Data was obtained from job postings, training portals and surveys using APIs and Web scraping.
+* Data was obtained from job postings, training portals and surveys using APIs and Web scraping.
-• The data was explored to better understanding on what needed to be done.
+* The data was explored to better understanding on what needed to be done.
-• The data was then prepared for analysis by identifying and removing duplicate values, identifying and imputing missing values and normalizing data.
+* The data was then prepared for analysis by identifying and removing duplicate values, identifying and imputing missing values and normalizing data.
-• Exploratory data analysis was then performed to derive insights to the question at hand.
+* Exploratory data analysis was then performed to derive insights to the question at hand.
-• A Dashboard was created using IBM Cognos to display the findings.
+* A Dashboard was created using IBM Cognos to display the findings.

+Below is the link to the data visualizations via IBM Cognos: